MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 description: Azure AI Video Indexer enabled by Arc an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
-It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud. ms.topic: overview ms.service: azure-video-indexer ms.date: 1/2/2024 ms.author: inhenkel
+It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud. ms.topic: overview ms.service: azure-video-indexer ms.date: 2/13/2024 ms.author: inhenkel
 author: IngridAtMicrosoft
 ---

-# What is Azure Video Indexer enabled by Arc?
+# What is Azure AI Video Indexer enabled by Arc?
 (Preview)

-[!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)] ([!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)]) is an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
-It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud.
+Azure Video Indexer enabled by Arc is an Azure Arc Extension enabled service that runs video and audio analysis on edge devices.
+The solution is designed to run on Azure Stack Edge Profile, a heavy edge device, and supports many video formats, including MP4 and other common formats.
+It supports several languages in all basic audio-related models.
+It assumes that one Video Indexer resource is mapped to one extension.

-Before you start working with [!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)], review the [transparency note](/legal/azure-video-indexer/transparency-note) to understand usage restrictions.
+If you aren't already familiar with [Azure AI Video Indexer](/azure/azure-video-indexer/), it's recommended that you familiarize yourself with the cloud service first.

-## Azure Arc
+Additionally, before you start working with [!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)], review the [transparency note](/legal/azure-video-indexer/transparency-note) to understand usage restrictions.

-[Azure Arc](/azure/azure-arc/overview) allows you to manage the resource types hosted outside of Azure, such as:
+> [!IMPORTANT]

-- Windows and Linux physical servers
+> To successfully deploy the Azure Video Indexer extension, it is **mandatory** that your Azure subscription id is approved in advance.
+You must first sign up using [this form](https://aka.ms/vi-register).

-- Kubernetes clusters
+# What is Azure Arc and Azure Arc-enabled Kubernetes?

-- Azure data services
+Azure Arc simplifies governance and management of complex environments that extend across data centers, multiple clouds, and edge by delivering a consistent multi-cloud and on-premises management platform.

-- SQL server
+Azure Arc-enabled Kubernetes allows you to attach Kubernetes clusters running anywhere so that you can manage and configure them in Azure.
+By managing all of your Kubernetes resources in a single control plane, you can enable a more consistent development and operation experience to run cloud-native apps anywhere and on any Kubernetes platform.

-- Azure Stack HCI
+When the Azure Arc agents are deployed to the cluster, an outbound connection to Azure is initiated, using industry-standard SSL to secure data in transit.

-- virtual machines based on VMware vSphere
+Once clusters are connected to Azure, they're represented as their own resources in Azure Resource Manager (ARM), and they can be organized using resource groups and tagging.

-### What is an Azure Arc extension?
+See these articles to understand more about [Azure Arc](/azure/azure-arc/overview) and [Azure Arc-enabled Kubernetes](/azure/azure-arc/kubernetes/overview).

-An Azure Arc extension is a way to of deliver agents, scripts, and configurations to your on-premises machines orchestrated using the Azure portal or API.
-For more information about Azure Arc extensions, see [Manage VM extensions](/azure/azure-arc/servers/manage-vm-extensions).
+## What is an Azure Arc extension?

-[!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)] works on both heavy edge and light edge devices, giving you design flexibility.
-An example of a heavy edge device is Azure Stack HCI.
-Examples of light edge devices include cell phones, vehicles, and sensors.
+Virtual machine (VM) extensions are small applications that provide post-deployment configuration and automation tasks on Azure VMs.
+For example, if a virtual machine requires software installation, anti-virus protection, or to run a script in it, a VM extension can be used.
+To understand more about extensions, see [Virtual machine extension management with Azure Arc-enabled servers](/azure/azure-arc/servers/manage-vm-extensions).

-You can use [!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)] on any of the compute resources offered by Azure Arc.
+The Azure Video Indexer extension is what allows you to install and deploy Azure AI Video indexer to the Kubernetes cluster.

 ## Use cases